-Who: Honours students with research relating to Southeast Asia
+Who: Honours students researching Southeast Asia at an Australian tertiary institution

-Over three days (28-30 July 2021), participants of this Honours Bootcamp co-hosted by the Sydney Southeast Asia Centre (University of Sydney) and the ANU Indonesia Project (Australian National University) will take part in a range of interdisciplinary workshops, seminars, discussions and group activities designed to help them complete their Honours research project and plan for life after Honours.
+Over three and a half days (20-23 June 2022), participants of the 2022 SSEAC Honours Bootcamp will take part in a range of interdisciplinary workshops, seminars, discussions and group activities designed to help them complete their Honours research project and plan for life after Honours.

-Students from universities across Australia are eligible to register; however, priority will be given to students from the University of Sydney and the Australian National University, with all other applicants assessed on a first come, first served basis.
+Students from universities across Australia are eligible to register; however, priority will be given to students from the University of Sydney, with all other applicants assessed on a first come, first served basis.

-The Sydney Southeast Asia Centre and the ANU Indonesia Project are pleased to provide a limited number of travel grants for students based outside of Sydney to participate in the program.
+The Sydney Southeast Asia Centre is pleased to provide a limited number of travel grants for students based outside of Sydney to participate in the program.
 The grant can be used for travel, accommodation and any other costs associated with participation.

 Unfortunately, we are not in a position to award grants to students at non-Australian institutions or students who are based outside of Australia.
 No grants will be provided to applicants based in Sydney.

 |QLD, VIC, SA||Up to AU$1,000|

 |WA, NT, TAS||Up to AU$1,250